The True Meaning of Value Engineering

 But the bids come back way higher than you expected.

 Is now the time to mercilessly “value engineer” your project to get the cost down?

-When someone says “value engineering” our minds immediately go to a process that reduces the cost of the project by cutting out portions or reducing the quality of materials being used.
+When someone says “value engineering” our minds immediately go to a process that reduces the cost of the project by cutting out portions or reducing the quality of materials and methods being used.

 However, that is not necessarily what value engineering should be.

 In the construction industry, the definition of value engineering (VE) is the method that your project team employs to improve the value of your project by examining the function of each item or element and its associated cost.
 By weighing the function-to-cost ratio, your team can make suggestions for alternate construction methods, designs, or materials that improve the value of the project.

 It’s important to note that improving the value of your project does not mean cutting costs.
 It means optimizing the elements of the project through an analysis of all factors–cost, upkeep, wear-and-tear, aesthetic value, etc.

 To truly provide advantageous value engineering, your construction and design team need to first understand the project as a whole and your vision and goals for the project.
 Every project is different, as is every client’s definition of value.